pmunts/avr-mcu/README.txt

      * 22 January 2016 -- Upgraded gcc to 5.3.0.
      * 6 April 2016 -- New toolchain release 2016.097: Upgraded binutils
        to 2.26.
 Upgraded avr-libc to 2.0.0.
-     * 21 November 2016 -- Upgraded binutils to 2.27 and gcc to 6.2.0
+     * 21 November 2016 -- Upgraded binutils to 2.27 and gcc to 6.2.0.
+     * 12 March 2017 -- Moved the original GCC framework into the gcc/
+       subdirectory.
+     * 17 March 2017 -- Upgraded binutils to 2.28 and gcc to 6.3.0.
+       Imported [2]LEGO Power Functions Infrared Remote Control Protocol. implementation.

-   Note: I have largely migrated to [2]ARM microcontrollers, so this AVR framework will only be updated sporadically from now on.
+   Note: I have largely migrated to [3]ARM microcontrollers, so this AVR framework will only be updated sporadically from now on.

 Git Repository

-   The source code is available at: [3]http://git.munts.com
+   The source code is available at: [4]http://git.munts.com

    Use the following command to clone it: